Capgemini/dcx-react-library/README.md

 - **live**: you can play directly with all the properties and see the component's behaviour;
 - **unstyled**: the bare component without any styling applied;
 - **styled**: an example (mainly based on GDS) of how to style the component and the final result.
+- **design system**: an example of how to style the component using the tokens exposed by the design system.

 ## How to use it

 Using dcx-react-library should not require any particular setup.
 You only need to import the component and use it :smiley:

 Steps: